Smithsonian/Drupal-Ray-Debugger/README.md

 A module that allows you to debug Javascript variables using Ray in theme/module JS files.

+### Ray Debugger AlpineJS

+A module that allows you to debug [alpine.js](https://alpinejs.dev/start-here) using Ray in theme/module JS files.

 ## Setting up Ray

 Setup requires adding a [ray.php](https://spatie.be/docs/ray/v1/configuration/framework-agnostic-php) config file to